micmejia/bible-dump/NKJV/Romans/Rom 11.md

 For if you were cut out of the olive tree which is wild by nature, and were grafted contrary to nature into a cultivated olive tree, how much more will these, who _are_ natural _branches,_ be grafted into their own olive tree?

 ###### 25
-For I do not desire, brethren, that you should be ignorant of this mystery, lest you should be wise in your own [^f]opinion, that blindness in part has happened to Israel until the fullness of the Gentiles has come in.
+For I do not desire, brethren, that you should be ignorant of this mystery, lest you should be wise in your own opinion, that blindness in part has happened to Israel until the fullness of the Gentiles has come in.

 ###### 26
-And so all Israel will be [^g]saved, as it is written: "The Deliverer will come out of Zion, And He will turn away ungodliness from Jacob;
+And so all Israel will be saved, as it is written: "The Deliverer will come out of Zion, And He will turn away ungodliness from Jacob;

 ###### 27
 For this _is_ My covenant with them, When I take away their sins."